 Before and during chemotherapy, giving premenopausal women with estrogen receptor-negative (ER-) breast cancer the medicine goserelin (Zoladex) improved their ability to become pregnant several years after treatment and to deliver healthy babies.

 These results, from a small study of women with early-stage, ER- breast cancer, were presented as late-breaking news at the American Society of Clinical Oncology’s annual meeting.
+They were later published in the New England Journal of Medicine, in March 2015.

 Background and Reason for the Study